iYadavVaibhav/iyadavvaibhav.github.io/_posts/2019-05-25-statistics-probability-notes.md

 => α/2  = 0.025

 We are interested in points where the probability left out is 0.025.
-So point till -infinity the probability is 0.025.
+So from point unto -infinity the probability is 0.025.

 Hence, in Z table, the score 0.025 can be found for Z value 1.96.

 Here, $Z_{\alpha/2}=\pm1.96$, this is the normal distribution critical value for a probability of α/2 in each tail.

+This tells us that on a standard curve, sd=1 and mean=0, the 95% confidence interval is +- 1.96.
+To find actual values of actual normal curve, we use the formula Point estimate $\pm$ (Critical Value)(Standard Error).

 90% = 1.645